rednaw/site/content/GraduationTrajectory.md

 ## Schedule 2024/25 (subject to change)
-The lectures are schedules on Wednesday, 5-7pm in room TBA
+The lectures are schedules on Wednesday, 5-7pm in room SP C1.12

 ### 1st Period
 * Wed, 4 Sep: no class